 Biocidin comes in various forms like biocidin drops, biocidin toothpaste, biocidin throat spray, well you get the idea.
 It includes bilberry extract, noni, milk thistle, echinacea (purpurea & angustifolia), goldenseal, shiitake, white willow, garlic, grape seed extract, black walnut (hull and leaf), raspberry, fumitory, gentian, tea tree oil, galbanum oil, lavender oil, oregano oil.

 Biocidin also helps in limiting germs’ swarming motility.
-Biocidin contains bacteriostatic herbs (echinacea goldenseal, gentian and shiitake mushroom) that limit bacterial growth and bactericidal herbs (lavender, bilberry, black walnut, grape seed, olive leaf and tea tree) that kill bacteria.
-Refined and combined together, these natural disease fighters in Biocidin leverage their abilities.
+Biocidin contains bacteriostatic herbs (echinacea goldenseal, gentian, and shiitake mushroom) that limit bacterial growth and bactericidal herbs (lavender, bilberry, black walnut, grape seed, olive leaf, and tea tree) that kill bacteria.
+Refined and combined together, these broad spectrum botanicals and disease fighters in Biocidin leverage their abilities.
 Biocidin may be effective in the treatment of Small Bowel Bacterial Overgrowth, GI Dysbiosis, Candidiasis, Lyme disease, and as nutritional support for many other microbial challenges.